 Have you ever noticed that jaunty little antenna on the roof of our motorhome?

-That’s the Wilson RV Trucker Antenna, also available from PowerfulSignal.com, for $49.
+The Wilson RV Trucker Antenna is also available from PowerfulSignal.com, and costs $49.
 It picks up the cellular signal, amplifies it, and passes it down a cable to the power booster cradle.
-The cradle then amplifies the signal again and when the jetpack device picks it up, it has a much stronger (and therefore, faster) connection.
+The cradle then amplifies the signal again, giving the jetpack a much stronger connection.

 This antenna did require finding a way to get the cord from the roof down to the cradle.
 In the old Winnebago, we found a way in through a vent.
 But it wasn’t that easy in the new motorhome.

 When it became clear we needed to drill a hole in the roof, we decided to have a professional do the job.
 The cable comes through the ceiling, into a cabinet, out a ventilation slot, and connects to the cradle.

 The last thing you’ll need is the adapter that allows the Internet receiver to be charged by the power booster.
 That way you only have to plug into one electrical outlet.
 The little Wilson Cellular Micro USB to Micro USB cable will do the trick for $10.

 Given that this equipment is giving us the freedom to work from the road, it feels like a great investment!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.